 The majority of houses in Nottinghamshire are freehold rather than leasehold.
 In this scenario it’s worth having a local conveyancer who is familiar with the area who can assist with the conveyancing process.
 It is clear that you are buying in Nottinghamshire so you should seriously consider looking for a Nottinghamshire conveyancing solicitor and check that they have experience in dealing with leasehold houses.
 First you will need to check the unexpired lease term.
 As a lessee you will not be entirely free to do whatever you want with the house.
 The lease comes with conditions such as obtaining the landlord’sconsent to carry out alterations.
 You may also be required to pay a contribution towards the upkeep of the estate where the house is located on an estate.
 Your conveyancer should report to you on the legal implications.

-I purchased a 1 bedroom flat in Nottinghamshire, conveyancing formalities finalised in 1995.
-Can you give me give me an indication of the likely cost of a lease extension?
-Comparable properties in Nottinghamshire with a long lease are worth £171,000.
-The average or mid-range amount of ground rent is £50 per annum.
-The lease ends on 21st October 2097
+I acquired a 1st floor flat in Nottinghamshire, conveyancing formalities finalised January 2006.
+Can you work out an approximate cost of a lease extension?
+Comparable flats in Nottinghamshire with a long lease are worth £207,000.
+The ground rent is £60 per annum.
+The lease terminates on 21st October 2075

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide a more accurate figure in the absence of comprehensive investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first getting professional advice.